redox-os/book/src/ch08-06-build-system-reference.md

   - `build/podman` - The directory where Podman Build places the container user's home directory, including the container's Rust installation.
 Use `make container_clean` to remove it.
 In some situations, you may need to remove this directory manually, possibly with root privileges.
   - `build/container.tag` - An empty file, created during the first Podman Build, so Podman Build knows a reusable Podman image is available.
 Use `make container_clean` to force a rebuild of the Podman image on your next `make rebuild`.

-### Make Targets
+### Make Commands

 You can combine `make` targets, but order is significant.
 For example, `make r.games image` will build the `games` package and create a new Redox image, but `make image r.games` will make the Redox image before it builds the package.

   - `make all` - Builds the entire system, checking for changes and only building as required.
 Only use this for the first build.
 If the system was successfully built previously, this command may report `Nothing to be done for 'all'`, even if some packages have changed.
 Use `make rebuild` instead.
-  - `make rebuild` - Builds the entire system.
-Forces a check of package recipes for changes.
-This may include downloading changes from gitlab.
+  - `make rebuild` - Rebuilds the entire system.
+Forces a check of recipes for changes.
+This may include downloading changes from GitLab.
 This should be your normal `make` target.
   - `make qemu` - If a `$(BUILD)/harddrive.img` file exists, QEMU is run using that image.
 If you want to force a rebuild first, use `make rebuild qemu`.
 Sometimes `make qemu` will detect a change and rebuild, but this is not typical.
 If you are interested in a particular combination of QEMU command line options, have a look through `mk/qemu.mk`.
   - `make virtualbox` - The same as `make qemu`, but for [VirtualBox](https://www.virtualbox.org/).
   - `make live` - Creates a bootable image, `$(BUILD)/livedisk.iso`.
 Packages are not usually rebuilt.
-  - `make r.PACKAGE` - Executes a single package recipe, checking if the package source has changed, and creating the executable, etc. Substitute the name of the package for PACKAGE, e.g. `make r.games`.
+  - `make r.recipe-name` - Build a single recipe, checking if the recipe source has changed, and creating the executable, etc. Change the `recipe-name` part with the name of your recipe, e.g. `make r.games`.
 The package is built even if it is not in your filesystem config.
-  - `make c.PACKAGE` - Removes build output for the package `PACKAGE`.
+  - `make c.recipe-name` - Removes the binary of the recipe `recipe-name`.
-  - `make image` - Builds a new image, `$(BUILD)/harddrive.img`, without checking if any packages have changed.
-Not recommended, but it can save you some time if you are just updating one package with `make r.PACKAGE`.
+  - `make image` - Builds a new QEMU image, `$(BUILD)/harddrive.img`, without checking if any recipes have changed.
+Not recommended, but it can save you some time if you are just updating one recipe with `make r.recipe-name`.
-  - `make clean` - Removes all build output, except for some build tools and files specific to Podman Build.
-Note that `make clean` may require some tools to be built.
+  - `make clean` - Removes all recipe binaries (Note that `make clean` may require some tools to be built).
-  - `make pull` - Updates the sources for the build system and the recipes, but not for the packages.
+  - `make pull` - Update the sources for the build system without building.
-  - `make fetch` - Gets package sources, according to each recipe, without building them.
-Only the packages that are included in your `(CONFIG_NAME).toml` are fetched.
+  - `make fetch` - Update recipe sources, according to each recipe, without building them.
+Only the recipes that are included in your `(CONFIG_NAME).toml` are fetched.
 Does nothing if `$(BUILD)/fetch.tag` is present.
 You won't need this.
-  - `make repo` - Builds the package sources, according to each recipe.
+  - `make repo` - Package the recipe binaries, according to each recipe.
 Does nothing if `$(BUILD)/repo.tag` is present.
 You won't need this.
   - `make gdb` - Connects `gdb` to the Redox image in QEMU.
 Join us on [chat](./ch13-01-chat.md) if you want to use this.
   - `make mount` - Mounts the Redox image as a filesystem at `$(BUILD)/filesystem`. **Do not use this if QEMU is running**, and remember to use `make unmount` as soon as you are done.
 This is not recommended, but if you need to get a large file onto or off of your Redox image, this is available as a workaround.
   - `make unmount` - Unmounts the Redox image filesystem.
 Use this as soon as you are done with `make mount`, and **do not start QEMU** until this is done.